Notdeath/wnlokv/README.md

 ## run
 ###server
-like this
 ```
+  cargo run --bin raft [nodes] [id]
+  You need two parameters the nodes and the id, the nodes is the number of nodes the server had
-  cargo run --bin raft 5 1
+  and the id is this node's id start with 1. eg: cargo run --bin raft 5 1
 ```
-2

 ###client
 ```